auth-global/self-documenting-cryptography/README.md

 >
 > (See also the [International Obfuscated C Code Contest](https://www.ioccc.org/))

-This repository introduces the concept of self-documenting cryptography, which is the art of using self-reference and self-narration in cryptographic constructions in order to communicate certain indelible facts to legitimate users and other observers.

-Most notably, the Global Password Prehash Protocol (G3P) proposes affixing a metaphorical property tag to password hash functions, so that being able to compute the correct password hash function implies knowledge of the tag.
-If you can crack a self-documenting password hash, you have to know where to report it stolen.
-If you don't know where to report it as stolen, then you shouldn't be able to crack it.

 Let's say you deploy the G3P for a company, club, or other organization.
-Now one of your self-documenting password hashes gets stolen.
+Now one of your password hashes gets stolen.
 The entity who stole that hash decides to use a botnet or other stolen computing resources to try to crack that password.
 A security analyst observes that payload.

-Neither this analyst nor your organization have any knowledge of the other's existence, but now this analyst has some kind of executable implementation of your deployment of the G3P in addition to the stolen password hash itself.
+Neither this analyst nor your organization have any knowledge of the other's existence, but now they have some kind of executable implementation of your deployment of the G3P in addition to the stolen password hash itself.

-If this implementation is written in a relatively straightforward way, all the security analyst would have to do is dump the strings contained in the payload, after which they should have zero difficulty disclosing their observations back to your organization's counterintelligence tip line.[^tipline]
+If this implementation is written in a relatively straightforward way, all the security analyst would have to do is dump the strings contained in the payload, after which they should have zero difficulty disclosing their observations back to your organization's counterintelligence tip line.

-Of course there are many techniques a botnet cracker can use to keep your tags out of a simple scan for string constants.
+Of course there are many techniques a botnet-based cracker can use to keep your tags out of a simple scan for string constants.
 This is why the G3P is designed to be reverse engineered.
+In the cryptoacoustic security model, attackers obfuscate programs, and defenders reverse engineer them.

-In a certain secondary yet fundamental sense, the unknown reverse engineers toiling away on some obfuscated implementation of your deployment are the #1 VIP customers of the G3P.
-The design is driven by a desire to simplify their task as much as possible across all possible implementations of the G3P.
+Thus in a secondary yet very fundamental sense, the #1 VIP stakeholders in the G3P are the unknown reverse engineers toiling away on some obfuscated implementation of your deployment.
+Thus the design is driven a desire to simplify this task as much as possible, across all possible implementations of the G3P.

+Many of the techniques evoked by William Wulf's quote are relatively simple and often impose highly manageable runtime costs.
+Some of these techniques are very clever and devious, as studying IOCCC contest entries can attest.
+They certainly can slow down many good reverse engineers for days.
+However, these sorts of techniques will eventually yield to competent reverse engineering, and thus they tend to be examples of an _insecure_ tag obfuscation attack.

+Our hash-based cryptoacoustic enigma machine has a built-in backstop against insecure obfuscation attacks.
+Once a reverse engineering team understands the correspondence between an implementation and the hash algorithm, they can watch a memory replay and read off the strings being fed into the function.
+This in turn reveals the tags hidden inside the implementation.

+This works because most every hash function exclusive-or's their input into a state machine.
+This also works when any kind of easily invertible group operation is used to perturb the state machine.

+A securely obfuscated cryptoacoustic implementation must stand up against the best reverse engineers on their best days.
+The built-in backstop suggests that any obfuscated implementation of the G3P would require an encryption scheme that is homomorphic on SHA256 and blowfish's expensive key setup.

+Surprisingly, Full Homomorphic Encryption (FHE) exists, so it would seem that thev necessary components can in principle be built.
+Fortunately, the run-time overhead of even state-of-the-art FHE is much too high to be deployed in a practical tag obscuration attack.
+Therefore it seems plausible that any truly secure tag obscuration attack would impose signficant run-time overhead.

+Experimenting with practical tag obscuration attacks using FHE would establish an upper bounds on _minimum obfuscation overhead_.
+This the run-time cost imposed by the most efficient tag obscuration attack that would be secure against the best reverse engineers.
+This provides a notion of _cryptoacoustic efficiency_, or _cryptoacoustic advantage_.

+This is in an analogy to the efficiency of a loudspeaker.
+The sound pressure level produced by a pair of bookshelf speakers at 1 watt is typically around 85 dB or so.
+In the context of slow password hashing, my guess is that a cryptoacoustic efficiency of +20 dB would dissuade nearly everbody from adopting truly secure tag obscuration attacks.
+This corresponds to two orders of magnitude, or a minimum obfuscation overhead of 100x.

+If it would cost $100 to crack a mildly weak password, then a +20 dB cryptoacoustic advantage means that a securely obfuscated cracking attack would cost $10,000.
+That's 9900 incentives to either in-source the attack or disclose the target of the attack to the cracker.
+This disclosure need not be forthright, the attacker might decide to take a chance and deploy an insecurely obfuscated cracker.

+Even if the cracker is running on stolen resources, a 99% reduction in password guessing throughput is a very significant opportunity cost, one that the defenders might even be satisfied with exacting.

+A cryptoacoustic efficiency of +10 dB would correspond to cost multiplier of 10x, or a 90% reduction in guessing throughput.
+At this point you might see a few nefarious entities deploy secure tag obscuration attacks, but I would expect this to be extremely niche and sporadic.

+Therefore, a cryptoacoustic construction with a +10 dB advantage would likely still be reasonably effective at spreading the tags of a slow password hash function on average, even if the viability of the construction might be dubious in specific cases, and would be dubious going forward.

+My guess is that at +6 dB, or a 4x cost multiplier representing a 75% reduction in guessing throughput, is about where you'd start to see limited but steady deployments of secure tag obscuration attacks against password hashes.
+As the advantage drops to 0 dB, the cost multiplier approaches 1x.
+The opportunity cost of deploying a proper attack becomes negligable.
+This in turn could lead to the widespread adoption of secure tag obscuration attacks by nefarious password crackers.

+This would represent a total failure of the secondary security goal of cryptoacoustics.
+However it would also represent a significant insight into the research program for cryptoacoustics.

+Slow password hashing is something of a best case for cryptoacoustics.
+Other applications of cryptoacoustics may need +60 dB or +90 dB or more to be viable, making an securely obfuscated computation a million or billion times more expensive.

+Though there's a couple different interpretations of what a negative cryptoacoustic advantage might represent, none of them are terribly plausible.
+In particular, a securely-obfuscated implementation is almost certainly not going to be _faster_ than a native implementation.
+And because the G3P's tags are _contextual parameters_, a failure of the cryptoacoustic security model doesn't imply a failure of the classical security model.

+The purpose of _cryptoacoustic repetition_ as employed by PHKDF and the G3P is that it reduces the advantage that a smaller construction must exhibit in order for a larger construction to be viable.
+This is especially important because we don't know what the actual cryptoacoustic advantage of SHA256 or blowfish might be, but we want to maximize the advantage of the G3P anyway.

+## The Cryptoacoustic Medium

-This in turn implicates the topic of cryptoacoustics, which is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes in ways that are easily decoded and understood by observers, and that maximize the _minimum obfuscation overhead_.
-This is the overhead imposed by the most efficient tag obscuration attack that would be secure against the best reverse engineers.
+Cryptoacoustics is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes so that our tags are easily decoded and understood by observers, and that maximize the advantage to run-time efficency of being either forthright or insecurely obfuscated.

 Cryptography more typically depends on the property that if you know a key, then you can compute a cryptographic function.
 Cryptoacoustics depends upon the converse: if you can compute some cryptographic function, then you know (part of) its key.
-When this proposition holds, that part of the key can be used to convey a message.
+When this proposition holds, that part of the key can be used to convey a message, or _tag_.

 Conveying a message requires the use of a transmission medium.
 In our scenario, cryptographic state changes serve as a virtual transmission medium.
 This medium is purely mathematical and has no physical basis.
 It arises in the context of past communications that occurred via physical transmission media.
 In the case of the G3P, this context is that somebody hashed a password, and then somebody else stole that hash.

-Since most (all?) common cryptographic hash functions exclusive-or their input into a state machine, suffixing a plaintext tag to the end of observer-supplied input plausibly exhibits desirable cryptoacoustic properties for most any cryptographic hash function.[^blake3]

-The intuition behind this is that once a reverse engineer understands the correspondence between an insecurely obfuscated implementation and a hash function such as SHA256, they can watch a memory replay of the hash computation and read off the strings being fed into it.
-This in turn reveals the tags hidden inside the implementation.

 This tagging process is not unlike a digital watermark, however, the G3P provides no means of authenticating whether or not any purported password hash is genuine or not, so there's plausible deniability baked into this process.